 “We drink a lot of tea and hardly any coffee,” says Sivajilingam.
-“It is chilly here” His family migrated to Sri Lanka during the British Colonial era, and settled in the tea plantation, four generations later there is hardly any change in their lives, they are still in the same house and work in the same tea plantation, Sivajilingam has a single room house in a long row of apartment.
+“It is chilly here” His family migrated to Sri Lanka during the British Colonial era, and settled in the tea plantation, four generations later there is hardly any change in their lives, they are still in the same house and work in the same tea plantation, Sivajilingam has a single room house in a long row of the apartment.

 Hotels and guest houses are concentrated to Nuwara Eliya and the eateries too because most travellers opt to stay in Nuwara Eliya.

 Wilpattu is also coming under the most 5 beautiful places to visit in Sri Lanka, which lies about 170 km north of Colombo.
 Deer makes a piercing sound between a shriek and a burp when it senses a leopard, which is a warning to all the animals in the area.
 However, leopards have plenty of game here because leopard is the biggest and most fearful carnivore in Sri Lanka.